HATCH 2023 Call for Applications!

 Participants must be available for all rehearsal and tour dates.

-Transportation to and from Wellington, ON in Prince Edward County on July 29 will be provided by private chartered bus, plus per diem.
+Transportation to and from Wellington, ON in Prince Edward County will be provided, plus per diem.

-Transportation to and from Ottawa, ON on July 31 and August 1 will be provided by Via Rail Train along with overnight hotel accommodation and per diem.
+Transportation to and from Ottawa, ON will be provided along with overnight hotel accommodation (shared, two per room), plus per diem.

 The six selected performers will: